inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 like e Rolling Stones?
 		-- Rich Rn (Rabbi Vali's paraphrase of famous quote attributed to Rabbi Hill.)
-I'm not under e alkafluence of inkahol at some inkle peep I am.
+I'm not unr e alkafluence of inkahol at some inkle peep I am.
 It's just e drunker I sit here e longer I get. ogic is a pretty flower at smls bad.